HCDigitalScholarship/documentation/lemp_stack.md

 $ sudo mv /tmp/uwsgi_params <project-directory>
 ```

-Now, using the same process, copy this file to `/etc/nginx/sites-available/<project name>`, editing it to insert your project-specific information.
+Now, using the same process, copy this file to `/etc/nginx/sites-available/<projectname>`, editing it to insert your project-specific information.
+If you're setting up a new server for a project that is already in production, you're probably better off copying the configuration file from the production server and making any necessary changes.

 ```
 server {
     listen 80;

     location /static {
         alias /path/to/your/mysite/static;